JJ/granada-off/text/geekery.md

 >engineer called Ricardo de la Cierva.
 There were two Ricardos de la
 >Cierva: one politician, killed by the republicans in the civil war,
 >and one writer, mainly about history, and mainly attacking the
 >republicans and pro-Franco.
-There were two Juanes de la Cierva,
+There were a few Juanes de la Cierva,
 >however.
 The first
 >[one, Juan de la Cierva y Codorniú, *was* an engineer, brother of Ricardo, and discoverer of the autogyre](https://en.wikipedia.org/wiki/Juan_de_la_Cierva).
 [Second one, Juan de la Cierva y Peñafiel](https://en.wikipedia.org/wiki/Juan_de_la_Cierva_y_Pe%C3%B1afiel)
 >father of the first Ricardo, was another politician.
 And there is